BUPT/clubber.ml/docs/_pages/papers.md

 # PAPERS

-We only add paper to this list before we decide to oral/poster it at our seminar.
+We only add paper to this list before we decide to oral/poster it at our AMC seminar.

-## TODO

-- [ ] move all papers from <https://bupt.github.com/conversational-ai-club> to this file.
-- [ ] close the repository of https://github.com/conversational-ai-club after we had move all papers to this file.

 ## WISHLIST